 Reserves are set on an actuarial best estimate basis and prepared on an underwriting year basis and are intended to be true best estimates, i.e. estimates of expected value claims reserves.
 These are the basis for internal reporting and the derivation of expected loss ratios for business planning.
-The actuarial best estimate reserves are the responsibility of the Group's Actuary.
-The Group's Actuarial Team calculate the reserves in conjunction with extensive discussions with underwriting, claims and reinsurance functions.
+The actuarial best estimate reserves are the responsibility of the Head of Actuarial.
+The Group's Actuarial Team calculate the reserves in conjunction with discussions with underwriting, claims and reinsurance functions.
+There are also extensive reviews of assumptions, methodology and figures with external consultants.